In this article, we want to teach you How To Install and Configure Mattermost on Debian 11.

 Add the following contents to the file:

-Remember to replace the domain names with your own at the file.
+Remember to replace the domain names with your own in the file.

 When you are done, save and close the file.